jupyterlab/extension-examples/contentheader/README.md

 conda activate jupyterlab-extension-examples
 ```

-Then build this extension and launch it—this largely also follows from the instructions in the top-level [README](../README.md), except using this repo instead of the `hello-world`:
+Then build this extension and launch it — this largely follows from the instructions in the top-level [README](../README.md), except using this example instead of the `hello-world` one:

 ```bash
 # go to the contentheader example